Get dry and sensitive skin acting better with this simple DIY chia seed oil recipe.

 Chia seeds originated in Mexico and have been part of the staple diet since the days of the Mayan empire.

-It is a pale yellow colour with a light nutty smell.
+It is a pale yellow color with a light nutty smell.
 The oil is rich in essential fatty acids and has the perfect ratio of omega 3 to omega 6.

 Below is a short video showing how chia seed oil is extracted from chia seeds.
 It takes about 1kg of chia seeds to produce 125 ml of oil.

-While there are some benefits to applying it to hair, its nutrients are better received through consumption of the seeds directly.
+While there are some benefits to applying it to hair, its nutrients are better received through the consumption of the seeds directly.

 It’s especially beneficial for dry and sensitive skin.
-Using chia seed oil on dry and sensitive skin improves hydration, reduces water loss and eliminates itchiness.
+Using chia seed oil on dry and sensitive skin improves hydration, reduces water loss, and eliminates itchiness.

-Chia Seed Oil Facial Serum Recipe
+Chia Seed Oil DIY Facial Serum Recipe

 - Cleanse and tone your skin as usual.